 Dental insurance explained

 What is dental insurance and how does it work?Dental insurance lets you claim back what you pay NHS or private dentists for treatments.
 You pay the dentist up front yourself, then your insurer pays you back.
 As with most kinds of insurance, you can choose to pay an excess.
 This means you cover part of the cost, and the insurer pays for the rest, up to your cover limit.

 Dental insurance usually only covers oral health and maintenance.
-It usually covers things like:
+It covers things like:

 - Complex treatments (oral surgery, extraction of teeth, crowns, fillings and bridges)

 - Emergency cover (such as a broken tooth)

 Does health insurance cover dental?

 Vitality offer an optical, dental and hearing option, which you can include in your health insurance plan.
 This lets you group your cover together, and may cost less than buying a separate dental insurance policy.

 How much is dental insurance?The average person in the UK can expect to pay around £10 a month for dental insurance1.
 This can vary depending on factors like your dental health history, age and gender.
 It also depends on the level of cover you choose and location.
 Choosing NHS or private treatment will also affect the cost.

 Say you needed a crown.
 Even through the NHS, this would cost £282.80 (NHS, 2021).
 If you had dental insurance, you could be treated privately and you wouldn't need to cover the costs.
 It also means you could be treated quickly, avoiding any lengthy waiting lists.